The Truth About Pool Chemicals: Are They Harmful?

 3. Preventing Ozone Layer Depletion

 Some pool chemicals, such as chlorofluorocarbons (CFCs), contribute to ozone layer depletion, increasing skin cancer rates and other health issues.
-To combat this, opt for pool chemicals without CFCs and consider alternative pool cleanings methods like ionization or ozonation.
+To combat this, opt for pool chemicals without CFCs and consider alternative pool cleaning methods like ionization or ozonation.

 4. Adopting Eco-Friendly Pool Maintenance Practices and Safer Alternatives